Learning you have non-genuine Adobe software may come as a surprise.

 What is non-genuine software?

 Non-genuine software is software that is not legally licensed.
 Non-genuine software may also contain malware or viruses posing risks to you, your productivity and your security.
-You can check the status of the software on your machine by reviewing the results at the bottom of this page.

 I have been using my Adobe software for a while.
 Why is this happening now?